sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/00-typescript-misc-concepts/README.md

 You can use the example [12: Hello, utility types!](12-hello-utility-types) to practice the utility types.

+### Hello, advanced types and assertions!

+TypeScript lets you create your own utility types (like `Record` and `Partial`) by using quite advanced type related concepts such as:
++ capturing property keys with `keyof`/`keyof typeof`
++ branded types for enabling nominal types for stricter type checking (disables structural typing)
++ conditional types that mutate depending on how they are instantiated.

+The example [13: Hello, advanced types and assertions!](13-advanced-types-and-assertions) introduces a few examples in these concepts.

 ## Exercises, code examples, and mini-projects

 ### [01: Hello, `Partial<T>`!](01-hello-partial)